Busta117/SQLiteUnityKit/README.md

 	void ExecuteNonQuery(string query)  //for SQL query like UPDATE, DELETE....
 	Dictionary ExecuteQuery(string query)  //for SQL query like SELECT ....

+###parameter escaping:
+Just pass a List<> as the second parameter of this methods and include them in your query, with "?" or "@param" as in regular SQLite.

 ##for Android compatibility:
 </br>